Why Nonprofits Should Embrace the L Word

 Whatever you do, get engaged.

 Pat Libby is a nonprofit consultant and author of The Lobbying Strategy Handbook: 10 Steps to Advancing Any Cause Effectively, forthcoming from Oxford University Press.
-She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.

 Get in touch with questions or to get more information!